 You may also be able to take out an equipment loan to make upgrades or repairs on existing assets.

-Equipment financing is opposite to equipment leasing, where you’re essentially renting a piece of equipment from a provider and will have to return it at the end of your contract.
-Equipment financing can be more economical over the long-run and allows businesses to build up equity in an asset.
+Equipment financing is the opposite of equipment leasing, where you’re essentially renting a piece of equipment from a provider and will have to return it at the end of your contract.
+Equipment financing can be more economical over the long run and allows businesses to build up equity in an asset.

 The great thing about equipment loans is that you may be able to finance between 80% to 100% of the equipment’s final costs.
 Even better, equipment financing allows you to break up the entire lump cost of the equipment into manageable payments.